mrocklin/thesis/search-direct.md

 #### Interface

-In this section we consider the abstract problem of exploring a tree to minimize an objective function.
-We depend on the following interface
+We exploring a tree to minimize an objective function.
+We depend on the following interface:

-    children  ::  node -> list of nodes objective ::  node -> score
+    children  ::  node -> [node]
+    objective ::  node -> score
     isvalid   ::  node -> bool